Introduction

 What Safety Gear and Precautions Are Essential for Cutting HDPE?

-- Proper Ventilation: Cutting HDPE can produce fine dust and fumes.
-Work in a well-ventilated area or use an exhaust system to remove airborne particles and maintain air quality.
+- Proper Ventilation: Cutting HDPE generates fine dust and fumes.
+Ensure your workspace is well-ventilated or utilize an exhaust system to maintain air quality.

 How do you mark and secure HDPE for precise cuts?